AntonioFalcaoJr/EventualShop/README.md

 Benefits & drawbacks of Orchestration

 * Centralized logic: this can be good and bad;
+* High coupling: Need to know about the capability of other services;
 * Easier to understand the workflow since its defined in a central location;
 * Full control over the workflow steps via commands;
 * Point of failure;